openziti/ziti-doc/docusaurus/docs/guides/Identity_Providers/auth0/index.md

 ### Create External JWT Signer
 Using the values described above, use the `ziti` CLI to configure an external JWT signer that represents your Auth0 identity provider.
 You can find details on how to do this in the [BrowZer Quickstart documentation](/docs/learn/quickstarts/browzer/)

+`IMPORTANT NOTE:`

+For external JWT signer's that refer to Auth0, the `audience` value must be the same value you used to create the above Auth0 `API`.
+For the example used in this documentation, it is `https://demo.ziti.netfoundry.io`.

+When using the CLI to create the ext-jwt-signer, make sure you use `--audience https://<YOUR_BROWZER_URL>`.